A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Optimization procedure

 Surrogate models serve as efficient approximations of computationally expensive traffic simulation models \cite{forrester2008engineering}.
 By capturing the essential relationships between input parameters and simulation results, surrogate models significantly reduce computational costs.
 This allows for faster exploration of the vast configuration space, making the optimisation process more tractable and feasible for large-scale simulations.

-In this research, we have chosen to use a set of different possible models, with different levels of complexity, as described in Section \ref{sec:sme}.
-The objective of these models is to replicate the output that would be acquired by using the PWTL model, but without actually performing the simulation, so that the model is trained to capture the relationship between the traffic light configuration and certain variables that describe the congestion of the road network after simulating the traffic.
-All the models are trained in a supervised manner, using a k-fold cross-validation approach.
+In this research, we have chosen to use a set of different possible surrogate models, with different levels of complexity, as described in Section \ref{sec:sme}.
+These surrogate models are designed to approximate the output of the PWTL model in a computationally cheaper way, by learning the relationship between traffic light configurations and key congestion variables derived from multiple simulated traffic conditions.
+To achieve this, we first conduct a series of simulations using the PWTL model, each with specific initial traffic light configurations.
+From these simulations, we extract relevant congestion metrics.
+The surrogate models are then trained in a supervised manner using k-fold cross-validation to generalize this relationship, enabling efficient predictions without the need for additional simulations.

-\subsection{Traffic Light Configuration Space}
+\subsection{Traffic light configuration space}

 In our approach, the traffic light configuration space is characterised by three key variables associated with each intersection in our dataset: the red light duration, the green light duration, and the time elapsed from the start of the simulation to the first red-to-green light change, henceforth referred to as the ``offset time''.
-These variables encapsulate the temporal aspects of traffic signal control that affect the flow of vehicles through intersections.
+They encapsulate the temporal aspects of traffic signal control that affect the flow of vehicles through intersections.
+These variables are set at the beginning of the simulation and do not change during the whole simulation.

 In our modelling approach, we made a specific assumption about intersections equipped with traffic lights.
 We assumed that for each such intersection there are exactly two sets of synchronised traffic lights.
 For example, at an intersection with four roads, each set of opposing roads shares an identical light configuration, as shown in Figure \ref{fig:intersection2}.
 This synchronisation simplifies the modelling process and is in line with common traffic engineering practice, where opposite directions often have simultaneous green lights to facilitate smoother traffic flow and reduce potential conflicts.